 - The epic and at times, depressing E-102's theme is beautiful.
 Combined with the fact that an equally as awesome remix plays during the death of E-102, realizing that he is the last of the series...

 - Widely considered one of the best boss themes in the series: "Militant Missionary", the theme for the Egg Viper and Egg Walker.
 "GET A LOAD OF THIS!"

 - Fishing.
 Even if you hated Big's story mode, there's no denying how awesome this theme is.

 - Amy's teen-pop song "My Sweet Passion", which has become her trademark theme, except in Sonic Heroes.
-Because it's heard so many times in the series, it's ear-wormy for all the wrong reasons.
 The two electronic remixes of "My Sweet Passion" from the Sonic Adventure Remix album are epic.
 The remix in Sonic & All-Stars Racing Transformed is not too bad, either.

 - Choose Your Buddy, the perfect tune for a character selection screen.